Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: Additional Experimental Settings

 \subsection{More Details about the Datasets}

-We choose OGB datasets\footnote{\url{https://ogb.stanford.edu/docs/dataset_overview/}} to evaluate our framework and other baselines, since it comes with large, real-world graphs (million of nodes/edges) with realistic applications (i.e. network of academic, proteins).
+The dataset statistics and experimental setup for evaluation are provided in Table \ref{tab:data-full}.
+We choose OGB datasets\footnote{\url{https://ogb.stanford.edu/docs/dataset_overview/}} to evaluate our framework and other baselines, since it comes with large, real-world graphs (million of nodes/edges) for realistic applications (i.e. network of academic, proteins).
 Moreover, it provides standard, open-sourced evaluation metrics and tools for benchmarking.

-Following the format of OGB, we construct four prediction tasks of relations and high-order patterns on heterogeneous graphs and hypergraphs \footnote{\url{https://www.cs.cornell.edu/~arb/data/}} respectively.
-The statistics and experimental setup of these tasks are summarized in Table \ref{tab:mdata}.
+Following the format of OGB, we design four prediction tasks of relations and higher-order patterns, and construct the corresponding datasets on heterogeneous graphs and hypergraphs\footnote{\url{https://www.cs.cornell.edu/~arb/data/}}.
 The original \texttt{ogb-mag} only contains features for `paper'-type nodes.
-We add the node embedding provided by \citep{yu2021heterogeneous} as the feature for the rest type of nodes in \texttt{MAG(P-A)/(P-P)}.
-For the four tasks listed in Table \ref{tab:mdata}, the model is evaluated by one positive query paired with certain number of randomly sampled negative queries.
-For fair comparison, all the baselines use the fixed negative queries that individually get sampled for each task above.
+We add the node embedding provided by \citep{yu2021heterogeneous} as raw features for the rest type of nodes in \texttt{MAG(P-A)/(P-P)}.
+For these four tasks, the model is evaluated by one positive query paired with certain number of randomly sampled negative queries, as listed in Table \ref{tab:mdata} along with other dataset statistics.
+The customized dataset for relation and higher-order pattern prediction is accessible via Box at \url{https://app.box.com/s/v9nszkai2gig13lm1o6q2ya82ap07gyb}.